networknext/next/docs/source/next_client_t.rst

 next_client_t
 =============

-A client instance wraps a socket.
-This client has logic to monitor the network performance between your client and server, and send packets across a network next route, when we find one that meets your network optimization requirements.
+A client instance wraps a socket and monitors network performance, switching packets to be sent across network next when we find a route that meets your optimization requirements.

-To use a client, just create one, then open a session to the server address and start sending packets.
+To use a client just create one then open a session to the server address and you're ready to start sending packets.

 Packets received from the server are passed to you via a callback function.

-Make sure to pump the client update once per frame.
+Make sure you pump the client update once per frame.

 **Examples:**